elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/variables.md

   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Yes, but it is not recommended.</div><br />
-  <div><strong>Technical Response:</strong> Yes, it is possible to use any language, including Cyrillic letters or even hieroglyphs, but it is not recommended.
+  <div><strong>Technical Response:</strong> Yes, it is possible to use any language, including Cyrillic letters or even hieroglyphs, but it remains a lousy approach and not recommended, according to the MDN.
   </div><br />
-  <div><strong className="codeExample">Code Example:</strong> Technically, this can be achieved, but it is not recommended.<br /><br />
+  <div><strong className="codeExample">Code Example:</strong> For example, technically, this can be implemented, but it remains a lousy approach and goes against recommendations.<br /><br />

   <div></div>